akinsete/akinsete.github.io/_posts/2016-09-01-firebase-app-to-app-notification-for-android.md

 Though there are some limitations i noticed and that have been able to get workarounds this issues.
 What I be will explaining is how to implement Firebase app to app notification without writing a server code.
 <!--more-->

-### The Current Solution Firebase Provides
+### What Firebase Provides
 Currently via the firebase console all you can do is send push notification to devices only from the console.

 ![Firebase Console Image](/img/console_notification.png)

+### Limitation
+We can't programmatically trigger a push notification to a particular device.

 ### What we want to achieve
-We want to be able to notify another user directly of a new notification without having to implement a server side setup to send push notification to that specific device.
+We want to be able to notify another device directly of a new notification without having to implement a server side backend to send push notification.
+So we will be using the firebase database to achieve that

 ### Steps to achieve this
 * We are going to create a notifications node on our firebase database